digitalocean/Kubernetes-Starter-Kit-Developers/README.md

     git clone https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers.git
    ```
 If you want to automate installation for all the components, refer to [section 15 - Automate with terraform & flux](15-automate-with-terraform-flux).

+Finally, there are multiple places where you will change a manifest file to include a secret token for your cluster. **Please be mindful of handling the secrets, and do not commit to public git repositories.**

 Go to [Section 1 - Set up DigitalOcean Kubernetes](1-setup-DOKS).